dmytroony/learning/docker/docker_crash/README.md

-# This is an accompaying demo project for a "[Docker crash course" on YouTube](https://www.youtube.com/watch?v=pg19Z8LL06w)
+# 1. Demo project for a "[Docker crash course" on YouTube](https://www.youtube.com/watch?v=pg19Z8LL06w)

 ## Structure of Dockerfile
 - Dockerfiles start from a parent image or "base image"